hertzmann/hertzmann.github.io/_posts/2025-09-30-menace-of-mechanical-music.md

 In fact, [there's good evidence that communal bonding is the evolutionary explanation for _why we have music at all_](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/abs/music-as-a-coevolved-system-for-social-bonding/F1ACB3586FD3DD5965E56021F506BC4F).
 [Like all arts, recorded music has its own social functions](/2021/03/22/art-is-social.html), for example, fans playing music together, and trading and selling, but I'm not sure these make up for not making music ourselves.

 For most of us, experiencing music is a passive activity, especially as compared to before recordings.
 Even for many amateurs who play instruments, social music-making remains rare.
-Although he overstated it when he said "it will be simply a question of time when the amateur disappears entirely," I think **Sousa had a good point here.**
+He wildly overstated it  when he said "it will be simply a question of time when the amateur disappears entirely," but I think **Sousa had a good point here.**